 - 1. Other than temporary impairment ("OTTI") losses of investments there is judgement on whether an impairment is permanent. - 2.
-Value of business acquired ("VOBA") there are estimates on projected premiums, and judgements on recoverability and deterioration of financial performance leading to premium deficiencies. - The liability for future policy benefits estimates include cost of settling claims, reported and incurred but not reported claims.
+Value of business acquired ("VOBA") and deferred acquisition costs there are estimates on projected premiums, and judgements on recoverability and deterioration of financial performance leading to premium deficiencies. - 3.
+The liability for future policy benefits estimates include cost of settling claims, reported and incurred but not reported claims.